 When should I apply to medical school?
 Students are strongly advised to submit their application as soon as possible after AMCAS (American Medical College Admissions Service) begins accepting applications.
 This occurs at very end of May/first week in June.
 (For Texas schools is ~1 month earlier).
-AMCAS opens so you can begin working on your application in early May.
-Because admissions decisions at most schools are made on a “rolling” basis (where students are accepted and spots are filled as the year moves along), it’s advisable for students to get their applications in as early as possible and subsequently start interviewing with schools early in the season.
+AMCAS opens in early May so you can begin working on your application about a month before you are able to submit it.
+Because admissions decisions at most schools are made on a “rolling” basis (where students are accepted and spots are filled as the season moves along), it’s advisable for students to submit their application as early as possible and subsequently start interviewing with schools as early as possible.
 In order to meet this timeline, students should plan on having their MCAT results and letters of recommendation by June 1 of the application year.
 Applying in August is late.

 What’s the general timeline that AMCAS and medical schools follow?
 May: AMCAS opens to allow for data entry.
 Very end of May/First week of June: AMCAS opens for application submission.
 Depending on when you submit, verification by AMCAS takes from a few days (early June) to a ~6 weeks by mid-July.
 Longer delays can happen in later summer.
 In the third week of June AMCAS begins transmitting applications to medical schools.
 Within a few days med schools begin sending secondaries out to applicants.
 Some medical schools begin reviewing applications and scheduling interviews in July/early August.
 WUSM begins interviewing applicants in September.

 If I need help with my secondary application essays can I come to a Pre-Health advisor?
 While Pre-Health advisors would love to be helpful here, the team has agreed that coaching students on secondaries is not really helpful to students or medical schools, where the purpose of secondaries is partly to find the right fit between student and school.
 It is essential that your secondaries are in your own voice.